 Visiting Statue of Liberty

-Sencond place in our list of places to visit and things to do in NYC goes to Brooklyn Bridge.Missing the chance to take a walk on the famous Brooklyn Bridge while visiting New York City is not an option.
+Second place in our list of places to visit and things to do in NYC go to Brooklyn Bridge.Missing the chance to take a walk on the famous Brooklyn Bridge while visiting New York City is not an option.
 It is one of the New York’s most remarkable and noblest landmarks stretching over the East River between Brooklyn and Manhattan.
-A walk across the bridge over its promenade elevated above the road way takes about 40 minutes.
+A walk across the bridge over its promenade elevated above the roadway takes about 40 minutes.
 But the exhilarating views delivered by this elevated walkway, shared by pedestrians, cyclists, and skaters, is totally worth your time.

 Empire state building